mrismanaziz/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.